iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 ### Bonus

-This use case can be combined with the one described above.
 In addition, you can set up the workflow to fail and in turn block a merge, if the performance of the new model is worse than those yielded by the model in master.
+Or, as discussed before, use the flow to train the model itself.

 ## What’s next?